We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 Here’s a video on throwing things in the trash:

-It’s funny that I began this post by writing about how to live a happy life, and in a way I’ve showed you that you don’t have to be happy all the time.
+It’s funny that I began this essay by writing about how to lead a happy life, and in a way I’ve showed you that you don’t have to be happy all the time.

 In fact, grasping for happiness leads to more unhappiness.